fluencelabs/nox/docs/src/backend/c_cpp/best_practices.md

 >>> defined as (i32, i32, i32, i32) -> void in /opt/wasi-sdk/share/sysroot/lib/wasm32-wasi/libc.a(qsort.o)
 ```

-It could happen because of lack of `stdlib.h` in includes and manages compiler to generate an unnecessary `drop` instruction since the compiler will use the different signature of this function.
-And finally, such binary is invalid and couldn't run on Fluence.
+The reason for this error is a lack of `#include <stdlib.h>` directive.
+For some reason, a compiler could use the signature of this function that returns `i32` whereas the original function doesn't return anything.
+The result is an unnecessary `drop` instruction after each call of such function.
+It makes resulted binary incorrect for Wasm validator and, finally, it couldn't be run on Fluence.

 ## Shrinking app code size

 In most cases, there is no need to worry about the size of the generated WebAssembly code.
-However, there some common techniques for reducing the WebAssembly package size:
+However, there are some common techniques for reducing the WebAssembly package size:
 - using `-O3` option for aggressive optimization
 - using `--strip-all` options of linker for strip all symbols from generated binary
 - not using `double float` and all functions that receive it as a parameter because it generates a lot of wasm instructions and generates imports to compiler-rt lib.